-Maureen Da Silva, is the Managing Director of the inPrint Collective and is proud to be sharing her love of lithography and other print media with the inPrint Collective.
+Maureen Da Silva, is the Studio Manager of the inPrint Collective where she has been sharing her love of print media since its inception.
 A 2008 graduate of York University’s B.F.A program, Maureen has also completed her Masters of Arts at the University of Toronto (2009).
 Her research in her Women and Gender Studies Master’s program focused on inclusive politics within feminist art collectives.
 She has since also obtained a Certificate in Museum Studies from the Ontario Museum Association (2013).
-Maureen follows her passion with feminism and art by participating in the committee for the Feminist Art Collective (Toronto).
-Maureen also works at the Art Gallery of Ontario as an Education Officer for both youth and adult programs.
+Maureen follows her passion with feminism and art by participating in the committee for the Feminist Art Collective (Toronto) and as a Speedball Demo Artist.
 She has received two OAC Exhibition Assistance Grants in 2015 and 2018.
-Her own practice in feminism and printmaking, as well as the artistic wealth of her print community has inspired Maureen to (hopefully) a lifetime of creativity.
-Get in touch with Maureen at firstname.lastname@example.org
+Maureen's work considers patterns and refigurations, and embraces failure as a part of her practice.

 Shannon Moynagh is an artist and art educator who lives in Brampton, Ont.
 Graduating with her B.F.A from York University in 2009, she has since been involved with both the InPrint Collective and Beaux-Arts Brampton (BAB), creating art and teaching youth and adults.
 She has also taught painting and printmaking at Art City St. James Town, an organization that offers arts programming to at-risk youth in Toronto, and at various private schools across the G.T.A.
 Shannon has exhibited her work in Brampton, Toronto, Mississauga, and Montreal, and received an Ontario Arts Council Exhibition Assistance grant in 2013.
 Her paintings and prints are inspired by connections to nature, both thematically and technically.